Stassie Karanikolaou Flaunts Incredible Curves In Crop Top & Tiny Shorts While Baking Muffins

 “Is it [just] me or does she lowkey look like [Kylie’s] twin especially in the second pic,” chimed in a different Instagram user.

-Stassie’s seems to agree that she resembles her close friend.
-Last week, the 22-year-old posted a picture of the duo in matching outfits.
+Stassie herself seems to agree that she resembles her close friend.
+Last week, the 22-year-old posted a picture of herself and Kylie in matching outfits.

 “My twin flame,” read the caption of the Instagram post.